 Which represents the robot's velocities that would cause a collision with an obstacles at some future time.
 An avoidance maneuver is computed by selecting velocities that are outside of the velocity obstacles.
 To ensure that the maneuver is dynamically feasible, robot dynamics and actuator constraints are mapped into the robot velocity space.
 A trajectory consists of a sequence of such avoidance maneuvers, computed by searching over a tree of avoidance maneuvers generated at discrete time intervals.
-For on-line applications, the tree is pruned using a heuristic search designed to achieve a prioritized set of objectives, such as avoiding collisions, searching the goal, maximizing speed or computing trajectories with desirable topology.
+For on-line applications, the tree is pruned search designed to achieve a using a heuristic prioritized set of objectives, such as avoiding collisions, searching the goal, maximizing speed or computing trajectories with desirable topology.
 To evaluate the quality of these trajectories ,they are compared to the trajectories computed using a dynamic optimization, which are not bounded by the velocity obstacles approach.
 The dynamic optimization is based on Pontryagin's minimum principle and uses a gradient descent method.
-It works for an obstacle that moves with a constant linear velocity
+It works for an obstacle that moves with a constant linear velocity it permits an efficient geometric representation of potential avoidance maneuvers of the moving obstacles, b) any number of moving obstacles can be avoided by considering the union of their VO's,c) it unifies the avoidance of moving as well as stationary obstacles, and d) it allows the simple consideration of robot dynamics and actuator constraints.